 This particular bag of the biblical breed was dropped off at the pearly gates in all its buddha-emblazoned glory by the jolly craft creators at Sacramento-based brand Delighted whose perpetually growing variety of cannabis concoctions continues to put stoney smiles on the faces of joyful fans across Northern California and well beyond.

-Let’s see how this compares to other hybrids likes Mary Mary Spritzer or Seed Junky Genetic’s Blackberry Pie.
-Check our review, rating and photos below.
+Let’s see how this compares to other hybrids likes Mary Mary Spritzer or Seed Junky Genetics Blackberry Pie.

 Smell